Students in Ms Boychuk’s class are asked to bring the following supplies . . .

 - 1 sketch pad (9” x 12” or smaller)

 - Duotangs with 3 metal fasteners (one of each of the following colours: red, purple, green, orange, black, light blue) – the yellow one will go home and back daily – make it a sturdy vinyl one with pockets

 - 1 box of tissue

-- 1 pair of indoor runners (left at school and worn indoors only every day; students leave indoor shoes on their chair every time they go outside and need to have a pair of outdoor shoes that are worn outside and are left neatly on our shelf in the boot room when they enter the school.
+- 1 pair of indoor runners (left at school and worn indoors only every day; students leave indoor shoes in their lockers every time they go outside and need to have a pair of outdoor shoes that are worn outside and are left neatly on our shelf in the boot room when they enter the school.
 Please label all student footwear with names.)

 - 1 backpack (please label with name)